 d.
 NOR: courses that focus on some aspect of the cultures and civilizations of northern America (United States and Canada)

 A single course may be listed as fulfilling either AAL, EUR, or NOR (as recommended by the course instructor and determined by the Curriculum Committee).
 Courses that satisfy CMP may also carry one of the regional area designations, however a student may not count one of these courses toward both the CMP and AAL/EUR/NOR requirements.
 A student may also count the same course toward both an academic category requirement, and one of the cultures and civilizations requirements.
-Courses that count toward the major and the minor, winter term courses, and first-year student seminars may be used to satisfy the cultures and civilizations requirement.
+Courses that count toward the major and the minor, winter term courses, summer study courses, and first-year student seminars may be used to satisfy the cultures and civilizations requirement.

 College Board Advanced Placement credits may not be used to satisfy distribution or cultures and civilizations requirements.